joshfreeman00/MatchTheDoggo/README.md

 - A score of the amount of moves the user has done and the amount of pairs, just above the cards.
 - Social media links at the bottom of the page.
 * Game cards to be flipped like in real life.

+## Testing

+- I fully acknowledge and understand that, in a real-world scenario, an extensive set of Jest tests would be more comprehensive.